ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members of that group.
 The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document and is out of the scope of this profile.

-The client proves its authorization and access rights to the resource server(s) by using an access token bound to a key (the proof-of-possession key).
+The client proves its authorization and access rights to the resource server(s) by using an access token that is bound to the client's public key used in the OSCORE group (the proof-of-possession key).

 This profile uses Group OSCORE to achieve server authentication and proof of possession of the client's private key used in the OSCORE group in question.
-Note that proof of possession is not achieved through a dedicated protocol element, but instead after the first message exchange protected with Group OSCORE.
+Note that proof of possession is not achieved through a dedicated protocol element.
+Instead, it is achieved when the resource server receives from the client a message protected with Group OSCORE and successfully verifies source authentication of such message through the client's public key bound to the access token.

 Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the access token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
 This allows the resource server(s) to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.